Ion-mediated interaction and controlled phase gate operation between two atomic qubits: Introduction

 \section{Introduction}

 A quantum computer works by implementing a universal class of quantum gates with high fidelity.
 In an ionic or neutral atomic qubit-based quantum computer, single-qubit gate operations are carried out by coherently manipulating single-qubit states with laser pulses.
 A two-qubit quantum gate operation requires coherent control of interaction or coupling between the qubits.
 For high fidelity quantum gates, the gate operation time must be much smaller than the qubit coherence time.
 A two-qubit gate operation \cite{Cirac:PRL:1995,Sorenson:PRL:1999} in an array of largely separated ions in Paul traps is performed by addressing two ionic qubits individually with laser pulses that control the phononic coupling between the qubits \cite{Leibfried:RMP:2003,Monroe:RMP:2021}.
 Atoms in electronic ground or low lying excited states generally interact with a range of sub-nanometer scale, ruling out the possibility of generating any micrometer-scale entanglement between such atomic qubits.
 An alternative and promising way is to employ long-range ($> 1 \mu$m) interaction between two Rydberg atoms to accomplish neutral atom two-qubit gate operations.
-In recent times, Rydberg atoms in optical lattices or optical tweezers have emerged as a viable architecture for neutral atom-based quantum computation and quantum simulation \cite{Saffman:RMP:2010,Beterov:JPB:2016,Browaeys:NatPhys:2020,Blatt:NatPhys:2012,Evered:Nature:2023,Bluvstein:Nature:2024}.
+In recent times, Rydberg atoms in optical lattices or optical tweezers have emerged as a viable architecture for neutral atom-based quantum computation and quantum simulation \cite{Saffman:RMP:2010,Beterov:JPB:2016,Browaeys:NatPhys:2020,Evered:Nature:2023,Bluvstein:Nature:2024, Basak:PRL:2018}.
 Based on Rydberg blockade which forbids excitation of a second atom to a Rydberg state when the first atom is already excited, multi-qubit quantum gates and programmable quantum algorithm have been demonstrated \cite{Graham:PRL:2019,Graham:Nat:2022,Evered:Nature:2023}.
+Rydberg antiblockade which allows two atoms to be simultaneously excited to a Rydberg state is used to construct multi-qubit quantum gates \cite{Su:PRA:2018,Su:PRA:2017}.
 With current pace of progress in both neutral atom- and ion-trap technologies, it is expected that in near future a hybrid quantum architecture combining both trapped ions and atoms will be developed for all or certain tasks in quantum computation and quantum simulation.
 Of late, ion-atom hybrid quantum systems have attracted a lot of research interests \cite{Tomza:RMP:2019,Niranjan:Atoms:2021,Eberle:JPCS:2015,Jyothi:RSI:2019,Bahrami:arxiv:2023,Cui:arxiv:2023,Ewald:PRL:2019}.

 Here we propose a toy model of hybrid quantum system consisting of one trapped ion and two neutral atoms in two separate optical tweezers.
 We consider that single atoms in optical tweezers can be brought in the vicinity of an ion in Paul trap with relatively large separations to avoid any direct atom-ion collision, yet there should be significant ion-atom interaction through Rydberg excitation of the atoms \cite{Secker:PRA:2016,Secker:PRL:2017,Ewald:PRL:2019,Beguin:PRL:2013}.
 Our model is schematically shown in Fig.\ref{fig 1} where two neutral atomic qubits confined in two similar but largely separate optical tweezers interact with an ion in a Paul trap.
 The center of the ion-trap lies between the two tweezers' centers.
 One of the ground-state hyperfine qubit states of the atom may be coupled to a Rydberg state of the atoms so that the atoms interact with the ion and between themselves primarily through Rydberg excitations.
 Our proposed hybrid system aims to leverage the advantages of both atom and ion traps, thereby opening a new perspective in quantum computing.